Find Trade Colleges

 • Tar Processing Technician

-Are There Job Opportunities for Oil, Gas, and Mining Service Unit Operators?
+Job Opportunities for Oil, Gas, and Mining Service Unit Operators

-There were about 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016 (in the United States).
+In the United States, there were 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016.
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Oil, Gas, and Mining Service Unit Operator by 2026.
 There will be an estimated 6,400 positions for Oil, Gas, & Mining Service Unit Operator per year.

 undefined